prantikhowlader/prantikhowlader.github.io/index.md

 <img src="prantik1.png" class="inline" align="left"/>

 I am currently a graduate student at Department of Computer Science in Stony Brook Univeristy.
 From fall 2018 I'm working in the [Computer Vision Lab](https://www3.cs.stonybrook.edu/~cvl/) under the supervision of Prof. Dimitris Samaras, Prof. Minh Hoai and Prof. Gregory Zelinsky
-Prior to this, I received my master degree from the Robotics Institute, Carnege Mellon University in 2013 advised by Prof. Mel Siegel.
-I work on research problems in Computer Vision and Machine Learning.
-I am especially interested in plugging human visual perception experience into computer vision to either boost performance or enable human-like results.
-I am also interested in the other way around -- using computer vision algorithms to model human visual perception systems.

 You can use the [editor on GitHub](https://github.com/prantikhowlader/prantikhowlader.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.